 Section 4.
 It is the intention of the Board of County Commissioners, and it is hereby ordained that the provisions of this ordinance, including any sunset provision, shall become and be made part of the Code of Miami-Dade County, Florida.
-The sections of this ordinance may be re-numbered or relettered to accomplish such intention, and the word "ordinance" may be to enactment unless vetoed by the Mayor, and if vetoed, shall become effective only upon an override by this Board.

-"section", "article", or other appropriate word.
+The sections of this ordinance may be re-numbered or relettered to accomplish such intention, and the word "ordinance" may be to "section", "article", or other appropriate word.